-Both the Apple Watch and Android Wear devices give you the option to pick a wearable design that works for you, but it's the Google-powered watches that offer most in the way of customisation and overall appearance options.
-Now, with the Polar M600, Fossil Q x Cory Richards and Nixon The Mission, there really is an Android Wear watch for everyone.
+Both the Apple Watch and Android Wear devices give you the option to pick a wearable design that works for you, but it's the Google-powered watches that offer most in the way of customization and overall appearance options.
+With options like the Polar M600, Fossil Q x Cory Richards and Movado Connect, there really is an Android Wear watch for everyone.

 Apple Watch v Android Wear: Screen and battery life

 Android Wear screens come in various shapes and sizes, even from inside the same company.
 Designers have learned that not everyone has massive wrists, but at the same time they're trying to cram more tech inside - so sometimes it feels like we're still breaking even in the size department.
-But while Nixon The Mission tops out the chunkier end of the scale, you've got options like the Asus ZenWatch 3, the Michael Kors Access and Moto 360 2 offering more reasonable dimensions.
+The Diesel On Full Guard sits near the top end of the chunkier end of the scale, and you've got options like the Asus ZenWatch 3 and the Michael Kors Access Sophie offering more reasonable dimensions.
 The Huawei Watch 2 has a much more agreeable size to it too.

-As for the Apple Watch, there are two screen sizes to pick from: a 38 mm tall model with a 1.5-inch screen and a 42 mm tall variant with a 1.65-inch screen.
-The dimensions of 272 x 340 pixels (38 mm model) and 312 by 390 pixels (42 mm model) are enough to earn the 'Retina' badge Apple applies to some of the other products in its line-up, but take note that Series 2 enhances the brightness up to 1,000 nits, while Series 1 gives you 450.
+As for the Apple Watch, there are two screen sizes to pick from: a 38 mm tall model with a 1.5-inch screen and a 42 mm variant with a 1.65-inch screen.
+The dimensions of 272 x 340 pixels (38 mm model) and 312 by 390 pixels (42 mm model) are enough to earn the 'Retina' badge Apple applies to some of the other products in its line-up, but take note that the Series 3 has enhanced brightness of up to 1,000 nits, while Series 1 gives you 450.

-The Apple Watch screen is absolutely as impressive as you would expect from a company that makes the iPhone, with sharp and bright colours and a special force touch interaction to bring up context-sensitive menus.
-Even the Series 1, with its lower nit count, is still pleasingly vibrant.
+The Apple Watch screen is absolutely as impressive as you would expect from a company that makes the iPhone, with sharp and bright colors and a special force touch interaction to bring up context-sensitive menus.
+Even the Series 1, with its lower nit count, is still pleasantly vibrant.

 Must have extras: Best Apple Watch accessories

 Battery is the Achilles' heel of most smartwatches, and Apple's device is no different.
-We can stretch the Series 2 watch to two days, while the Series 1 is closer to a single day.
-And if you're using the GPS on Series 2, expect to reduce that dramatically - especially LTE, which'll give you only an hour of continuous call time.
+We can stretch the Series 3 watch to two days, while the Series 1 is closer to a single day.
+And if you're using the GPS or LTE, expect to reduce that dramatically - especially LTE, which'll give you only an hour of continuous call time.
 Either way, you're probably going to find yourself charging it each night.

 As for Android Wear, there's not a lot more to shout about.
 The LG Watch Sport can give you two days if you're not rinsing the GPS and LTE, while the Style is more like a day.
 The Huawei Watch 2 sits somewhere in between that, as do most of the crop.